MicrosoftDocs/azure-stack-docs/azure-stack/user/migrate-azure-stack-to-aks-engine.md

 |                              | AKS Templates                                       | Yes       | Yes                           | No                |
 |                              | AKS PowerShell                                      | Yes       | No                            | No                |

-<sup>1</sup>Discontinued.
+(1) Discontinued.

-<sup>2</sup>To collect diagnostic logs, the user can log in to the VM to gather this information.
+(2) To collect diagnostic logs, log in to the VM to gather this information.

-<sup>3</sup>The AKS engine isn't a managed service, so these logs don't exist.
+(3) The AKS engine isn't a managed service, so these logs aren't created.
 To collect diagnostic information, log in to the VM to gather this information.

 ## Next steps